Possible Realization of Topological Crystalline Superconductivity with Time-Reversal Symmetry in UTe2: 1D topological invariant of class D

 \section{1D topological invariant of class D$\mathrm{I} \mathrm{I} \mathrm{I}$}

-A single crystal of UTe$_2$ is easily cleaved at the $(011)$-surface.
-Thus, it is useful to investigate Majorana surface states on an open surface perpendicular to the $(011)$-direction.
+A single crystal of UTe$_2$ is easily cleaved at the $(011)$ surface.
+Thus it is useful to investigate Majorana surface states on an open surface perpendicular to the $(011)$ direction.
 In this Appendix, we present some results on this issue.
-It is noted that on the $(011)$-surface, the point group symmetry is not preserved, and hence, surface MZMs on this surface, if exist, are not protected by crystalline symmetry.
+It is noted that on the $(011)$ surface, the point-group symmetry is not preserved, and hence surface MZMs on this surface, if they exist, are not protected by crystalline symmetry.
 However, weak $\mathbb{Z}_2$ invariants protected by TRS may be nontrivial.
-In Fig.~\ref{fig:011} (a), we show the 2D BZ at $k_a = 0$, where there are four time-reversal invariant momenta ($\Gamma_{1-4}$).
-Then, we can introduce a weak $\mathbb{Z}_2$ topological invariant on a time-reversal-invariant loop $L_{ij}$ which connects $\Gamma_i$ and $\Gamma_j$ ($i\neq j$),
+In Fig.~\ref{fig:011}(a) we show the 2D BZ at $k_a = 0$, where there are four time-reversal-invariant momenta ($\Gamma_{1-4}$).
+Then we can introduce a weak $\mathbb{Z}_2$ topological invariant on a time-reversal-invariant loop $L_{ij}$ which connects $\Gamma_i$ and $\Gamma_j$ ($i\neq j$):

-The topological invariants are determined only by the topology of the Fermi surfaces: $\nu[L_{ij}]$ is non-trivial (trivial) when there are odd (even) numbers of the Fermi surfaces crossing $L_{ij}$ between $\Gamma_i$ and $\Gamma_j$.
-Therefore, $\nu[L_{12}]$ and $\nu[L_{34}]$ are non-trivial, and thus, surface MZMs appear on the $(011)$-surface.
-In Fig.~\ref{fig:011} (b), we show the numerical results of the energy spectra for the $A_u$ state with the $(011)$ open surface.
+The topological invariants are determined only by the topology of the Fermi surfaces: $\nu[L_{ij}]$ is nontrivial (trivial) when there are odd (even) numbers of the Fermi surfaces crossing $L_{ij}$ between $\Gamma_i$ and $\Gamma_j$.
+Therefore $\nu[L_{12}]$ and $\nu[L_{34}]$ are nontrivial, and thus surface MZMs appear on the $(011)$ surface.
+In Fig.~\ref{fig:011}(b) we show the numerical results of the energy spectra for the $A_u$ state with the $(011)$ open surface.
 Surface MZMs appear at $k_- = (-k_b + k_c)/\sqrt{2} = 0,~ \sqrt{2}\pi$.
-If the hole Fermi surface is taken into account, a similar surface MZMs appear on the $(101)$-surface.
+If the hole Fermi surface is taken into account, similar surface MZMs appear on the $(101)$ surface.
 However, as mentioned above, the topological invariants are not protected by crystalline symmetry because the 1D subspace we consider is not any symmetry line.
-Thus, these MZMs are unstable against perturbations compared to those protected by the 1D crystalline winding number or the mirror Chern number discussed in the main text.
+Thus these MZMs are unstable against perturbations compared to those protected by the 1D crystalline winding number or the mirror Chern number discussed in the main text.